vim-autoformat/vim-autoformat/README.md

 For using a custom formatprogram, read the text below *How can I change the behaviour of formatters, or add one myself?*
 If the formatprogram you want to use is installed in one of the following ways, vim automatically detects it:
 * It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
-#TODO
-* Alternatively you can point vim-autoformat to folders containing formatters, by putting the absolute paths to these folders in `g:formatpath` in your .vimrc, like:
+* Alternatively you can point vim-autoformat to folders containing formatters, by putting the absolute paths to these folders in `g:formatterpath` in your .vimrc, like:
 ```vim
 let g:formatterpath = ['/some/path/to/a/folder', '/home/superman/formatters']
 ```